SAFE-T Act: Pretrial Fairness Act

 The SAFE-T Act incorporated provisions from a previously proposed bill, the Pretrial Fairness Act.
-The most significant change in this section of the Act is the elimination of cash bail and its replacement with a new process for pretrial release, which is set to take effect on January 1, 2023.
+The most significant change in this section of the Act is the elimination of cash bail and its replacement with a new process for pretrial release, which was set to take effect on January 1, 2023.
+After legal challenges, the provision was upheld and took effect on September 18, 2023.

 In the prior system, judges set an amount of "cash bail" or "money bond" for detained individuals.
 Detainees could be released prior to a trial if they paid the amount of bail.
 In the new system, the role of cash payments will be eliminated and judges will determine whether detained individuals pose a risk if released.
 Pretrial release can be denied by a judge after a hearing, "when it is determined that the defendant poses a specific, real and present threat to a person, or has a high likelihood of willful flight."

 In addition to the abolition of cash bail, other pretrial reforms in the Act include: